JayBrown/macOS-Security-Updates/README.md

 * **iBridge**
 * **rootless.conf**

-**macSU now also checks against a remote database (hosted on GitHub) containing the current version numbers of the more important macOS security components.**
+**macSU now also checks against a remote database (hosted on GitHub) containing the current version numbers of the more important macOS security components.
+They are the first six in the list above.
+If any of them is outdated, the user will be notified. macSU will not notify the user when the system itself (which mostly includes EFI and iBridge) is out-of-date, to account for users who do not wish to update to a new system (immediately).**

 ![screengrab](https://github.com/JayBrown/macOS-Security-Updates/blob/master/img/screengrab.jpg)